Engineering Technology Bachelor of Science

 or higher level Physics course

-This course is a study of the characteristics of living organisms.
-Unifying concepts such as metabolism, genetics, evolution and cellular organization will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

-This course is a study of the characteristics of living organisms with emphasis on man.
-Unifying concepts such as metabolism, energy utilization and reproduction will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Laboratory exercises will emphasize basic principles of biology.
-Designed for non-science majors, this course does not fulfill the credit requirements for biology majors.
+Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
 Lab fee required.
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

-This course is a study of the characteristics of living organisms.
-Unifying concepts such as metabolism, genetics, evolution and cellular organization will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
 Honors level content.
-Permission from Honors Director required.
-This class satisfies the General Education State Core Science Requirement for A.A. degree-seeking students.
+Acceptance into the Honors program or permission from the Honors Director required.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

 This course provides an introduction to scientific inquiry in relationship to the human body, its systems and basic functions with emphasis on homeostatic mechanisms.
 The structure and function of cells, tissues and organ systems will be investigated.
 Designed for non-science majors.
 This course does not fulfill the credit requirements for Biology majors.